“India ain’t big enough for both of us.”

 Seven elephants killed in one crash

 Increasing in frequency for at least a decade, elephant/train collisions burst into public view and political controversy after a speeding freight train on the night of September 22, 2010 killed seven elephants in the Moraghat forest of West Bengal, raising the toll in elephant/train collisions since 1987 to more than 150.

 The speed of trains alone was then believed to be the major factor causing elephant/train collisions.

 “A speed check on the railway is underway,” the Indian Express reported on October 7, 2010 from Guwahati, the Assam state capital.
 “A speed detection gun was applied on a train in an elephant corridor yesterday at Deepor Beel in the presence of forest officials and animal charity officials.”

 Guwahati wildlife division chief S.K.
 Seal Sharma “said the equipment was handy and effective and his division was ready to procure it.
 The department has previously had to rely on the railways for monitoring the speed of trains,” the Express said.

 The use of the speed gun was introduced by Azam Siddiqui, a TV news camera man who had happened upon a web site describing an inexpensive laser speed gun routinely used by U.S. law enforcement agencies to check the speed of automobiles, and by baseball scouts and coaches to measure the velocity of pitches.
 Speed guns were at the time almost unknown in India.
-PETA/India grant that funded the acquisition from the U.S. of the speed gun used in the October 2010 tests.
+A PETA/India grant funded the acquisition from the U.S. of the speed gun used in the October 2010 tests.